 Why This Approach Avoids PDE5 Inhibitors

-For these patients, restoring natural sexual function without medication is both safer and more effective.
+For these patients, restoring natural sexual function without erection or time pills is both safer and more effective.
 Medication becomes a backup option, not the foundation.

 The Three-Phase Treatment Program

 Dr. Farooq Nasim Bhatti’s treatment model typically spans 10–12 weeks and combines structured sex therapy with selective psychotropic support when clinically necessary.
-Medication names and dosages are not disclosed publicly to avoid self-medication and ensure safe, supervised care.
+Chemical formula and dose of medicines are given in written to the patients.

 Phase One: Understanding & Stabilization (Weeks 1–2)

-Lifestyle adjustments such as adequate sleep, moderate exercise, and relaxation techniques are introduced to support nervous-system balance.
+- Lifestyle adjustments: adequate sleep, moderate exercise, and relaxation techniques to support nervous-system balance.

 Phase Two: Active Therapy & Nervous-System Regulation (Weeks 2–8)